TREASURIES-Yields bounce, Fed speakers in focus before blackout period

 "The March retail numbers weren’t great or anything, but after inflation consumer spend remains pretty buoyant," LeBas said.

-Two-year yields US2YT=RR gained 5 basis points to 4.150%.
-The yield curve between two-year and 10-year notes US2US10=TWEB was little changed on the day at minus 59 basis points.
+Two-year yields US2YT=RR gained 9 basis points to 4.188%.
+The yield curve between two-year and 10-year notes US2US10=TWEB was last at minus 60 basis points.

+Meanwhile, some investors and analysts expect the economy to be further hurt by tighter lending standards following the collapse of two regional banks including Silicon Valley Bank in mid-March.

+Goldman Sachs said in a report dated April 14 that it has lowered its Treasury yield expectations as it anticipates slower growth as a result of tighter credit conditions, which the bank’s economists estimate will lower gross domestic product growth by 0.4% over the year.

 Price